 When September rolls around each year, the Apple Picking frenzy in the Hudson Valley begins.
 It is definitely one of our favorite things to do each year and we have created such wonderful family memories during our Apple Picking Trips.

-Because there are so many orchards in the Hudson Valley area, I am here to help you
+Because there are so many orchards in the Hudson Valley area and we know that it can all be overwhelming, I am here to help you ‘Plan the Perfect Hudson Valley Apple Picking Trip’.

 - Apples picked directly from the tree are better for you than store bought 🙂